LEXUGE/nixos/README.md

 A fully automated replicable nixos configuration set.
 Tested on Virtualbox and ThinkPad X1 Carbon 7th Gen. It should be working on any x86 machine.

 # What does it do?
-It features:
+** FOLLOWING MAY BE OUTDATED, I WOULD UPDATE IT SOON** It features:
-- GNOME 3 with builtin dark variant.
+- GTK with builtin dark variant.
 - Full-disk encryption including `/boot`.
 - Working Howdy (Windows Hello like login service) on X1 Carbon 7th Gen
 - Transparent proxy backended by `shadowsocks-libev + simple-obfs` (I